-However, there are some instances where students may be exempted from one or more of the NAPLAN tests or marked absent (for the purpose of the tests) or withdrawn from the tests.
-The National protocols for test administration provide the framework for understanding student participation.
+There are some instances where students may be exempted from one or more of the NAPLAN tests or marked absent (for the purpose of the tests) or withdrawn from the tests.
+The NAPLAN national protocols for test administration provide the framework for understanding student participation.

-Students are considered absent for test purposes in the following instances:
+Students are considered absent for test purposes if:

 They did not sit the tests because they were not present at school when the test was administered.

 They were unable to sit the test as a result of an accident or mishap.

 They were at school but were too ill to participate.

 Principals are encouraged to enable the participation of students who were absent on the day of the test but who return to school within the NAPLAN test window.

 While a range of adjustments are available for students with disability, exemption may be suitable for some students with disability and for some students with a language background other than English.
 In both cases, schools need to discuss the proposed exemption with the student’s parent/carer and gain their permission prior to testing.